vmware/differential-datalog/doc/profiling/profiling.md

 ![Numbers relation arranged by ()](size-numbers-2.png)

 There are several other kinds of arrangements in the profile, e.g., the `group_by` operator arranges its input using group-by variables as a key.
-Each profile record contains a hyperlink to documentation that describes the meaning of the associated operator.
+Each profile entry contains a hyperlink to documentation that describes the meaning of the associated operator.

 Note that in general arrangement size can be larger than the number of elements in the underlying relation, since arrangements in Differential Dataflow are stored as temporally indexed data structures where the same record can occur multiple times with different weights.

-  In addition to the arrangement size profile, the profiler outputs the peak arrangement size profile, which records the largest number of elements observed in each arrangement
+In addition to the arrangement size profile, the profiler outputs the peak arrangement size profile, which records the largest number of elements observed in each arrangement.

 If change profiling was enabled for some parts of the execution, the profiler also outputs the "Counts of changes" profile.
 Unlike the arrangement size profile, which tracks the number of records in each arrangment, this profile shows the amount of churn.
 For example adding one record and deleting one